chewax/Ginseng/readme.md

 ![Ginseng](media/sshot.1.png)

-This is a lightweight header only library that will help you build CLI tools faster.
+This is a lightweight header only library that will help you build REPL tools faster.

 <!-- GETTING STARTED -->